Div441/ft_printf/README.md

-A function that replicates the behaviour of the original printf function It handles the following conversions :
+A function that replicates the behaviour of the original printf function.

+It handles the following conversions :
  * %c
  * %s